fido-alliance/conformance-test-tools-resources/docs/FDO/Pre-Interop/README.md

 FIDO Alliance Pre-Interop Requirements
 ===

-The interop will implemented as a match making competition with all parties reporing results to the dashboard.
+The interop will be implemented as a match making competition with all parties reporting results to the referee dashboard.

 There are three groups involved: Devices, RV(Rendezvous)s and DO(Device Onboarding)s.
-For each of the member of the group, an access token is issued that is used to notify the dashboard that enrollment sucessfully finished.
+For each of the member of the group, an access token is issued that is used to notify the dashboard that enrollment was successfully finished.

-The dashboard manager, aka "referee" will generate a test/match matrix with each device model must be able to interact with at least two RVs and two DOs that are implemented by an opposing company.

-The referee issues three categories of access tokens.
-For DOs
+The device and DO token will be given to DO.
+The DO will use it's own, DO token to report back to the dashboard it's own state.
+During the serviceInfo exchange the DO will pass device token as a ServiceInfo and device will use that to connect to the dashboard and report success of the enrollment.

-The idea is that to succeed all entetes need to show successful interaction with each other, and report it back to the dashboard.
+The idea is that to succeed all entities need to show successful interaction with each other, and report it back to the dashboard.

+## Dashboard API

+The dashboard API can be found in [API reference](./Dashboard API.md)

 ## Minimum requirements